evnm/dropbox-node/README.md

     dropbox.getAccountInfo({ status_in_response: true }, callback)

-Each API method (except `getAccessToken`) can take as optional arguments an access token and an access token secret as strings.
+Each method (except `getAccessToken`) can optionally take an access token and an access token secret as strings.
 This is the one way to get around having to call `getAccessToken` in cases where a valid key pair is known.

 For example, here we fetch the metadata about the Dropbox root directory, passing in an explicit key pair stored in variables.